Peter O'Neill Crowley

 Peter O'Neill Crowley (23 May 1832 – 31 March 1867) was an Irish republican who died in the Fenian Rising of 1867.

 Early years

-O'Neill Crowley was born in Ballymacoda in 1832; his father was a farmer and his granduncle Fr.
+Peter O'Neill Crowley was born in Ballymacoda in 1832; his father was a farmer and his granduncle Fr.
 Peter O'Neill was a Catholic priest, who had been flogged after participating in the 1798 Rebellion, and later transported to Botany Bay.
-He was a teetotaller.
+Peter O'Neill Crowley was a teetotaller.

 Fenian Rising

 O'Neill Crowley joined the Irish Republican Brotherhood and led a local group in Ballymacoda of about 100 men.
 In 1867, he took part in the Fenian Rising.
 Under the command of Captain John McClure, he was part of the 5 March attack on Killadoon coastguard station, with the aim of seizing weapons kept there.
 They took the weapons and marched towards Killeagh with prisoners, expecting to join up with units from Youghal and Midleton.
 However, there were only a few men to meet them; the rising was a failure in the area, in part due to snowy weather and local informers.
 McClure decided to disband all unarmed men, and march with the remaining men and prisoners to Castlemartyr, where the prisoners were released.
 With some comrades he took refuge in Kilclooney Wood.
 There, on 31 March, they were ambushed by British soldiers and O'Neill Crowley was injured.
 The Fenians were captured and taken to Mitchelstown, where O'Neill Crowley died.